 If this doesn’t fix the problem, then you might have to change to a larger accelerator pump nozzle.
 Let’s assume that the carb we are working on is a 600 cfm 0-1850 Holley carburetor.
 The stock accelerator pump nozzle is a 31 which means the discharge holes are drilled to 0.031-inch.
 I would try a larger, 0.035-inch nozzle.
 This is easily changed with a large Phillips head screwdriver and a long pair of needle-nose pliers.
 The pliers are used to grab the nozzle inside the choke housing.
 Be careful to not lose the gasket underneath the squirter.
 There’s also a gasket underneath the mounting screw.

 You probably won’t have one of those squirters, but they are easily obtained.
 Holley sells them individually.
-A 0.035-inch nozzle will be PN 121-135 that Summit Racing sells for $13.21 and it comes with a pair of gaskets.
+A 0.035-inch nozzle will come with a pair of gaskets.
 As a last resort you can also try changing the accelerator pump cams as Holley sells a kit for this as well, but frankly it’s rare that I have to resort to changing the pump cams.
 Usually a combination of the above tuning efforts will result in eliminating that sag in acceleration.

 This will all take an hour or so and the results should be great.
 But just so you know, as soon as you become the carburetor guru – expect all kinds of people with dead carburetors beating down your door!